RTippin/messenger/docs/Installation.md

 ```

 ### Migrate
-- If you opted to not migrate while using the `messenger:install` command above, be sure you run it yourself before using our system.
+- If you opted to not migrate while using the `messenger:install` command above, be sure you run it yourself before using the messenger system.
 ```bash
 php artisan migrate
 ````